Biodanza

-Biodanza (a neologism jointed the Greek bio [life] and the Spanish danza, literally "the dance of life") is a system of self-development utilizing music, movement and positive feelings to deepen self-awareness.
+Biodanza (a neologism jointed the Greek bio [life] and the Spanish danza, literally "the dance of life") is a system of self-development using music, movement and positive feelings to deepen self-awareness.
 It seeks to promote the ability to make a holistic link to oneself and one's emotions and to express them.
 Practitioners believe that Biodanza opens the space for one to deepen the bonds with others and nature and to express those feelings in a congenial manner.

 Origins and popularity

 It was created in the 1960s by the Chilean anthropologist and psychologist Rolando Toro Araneda.
-The Biodanza system is now found in 54 countries, including Argentina, Belgium, Brazil, Chile, Colombia, Czech Republic, Ecuador, France, Germany, Israel, India, Italy, Netherlands, New Zealand, Norway, Sweden, Portugal, Spain, Switzerland, United Kingdom, Uruguay, Venezuela, Australia, Japan, South Africa, United States, Ireland and Russia.
+The Biodanza system is now found in 54 countries, including Argentina, Belgium, Brazil, Chile, Colombia, Czech Republic, Ecuador, France, Germany, Israel, India, Italy, Latvia, Netherlands, New Zealand, Norway, Sweden, Portugal, Spain, Switzerland, United Kingdom, Uruguay, Venezuela, Australia, Japan, South Africa,Canada, United States, Ireland and Russia.

 Purpose and process

 Practitioners describe Biodanza as a "human integration system of organic renewal, of affective re-education, and of relearning of Life's original functions.
 Its application consists in leading vivencias through music, singing, movements and group encounter situations".
 Proponents claim it can be used to develop our human capacities, communication skills, and relationships, including the feeling of happiness.